ananasek727/Music_Recommendation_Project/README.md

 #### Step 4 Saving the personalized playlist
 After creating a playlist there is the possibility to save it on your Spotify account by clicking the 'Save playlist' button which is situated next to the 'Recommend music' button
 ### Music player
-On the right side, there is the music player marked with blue border.
+On the right side, there is the music player marked with a blue border.
 You can control the player using buttons and change the volume using the slider next to the buttons, marked in red.
 ![alt text](pics/app9.png)